Samsung/Tizen.NET/_posts/2019-03-29-Tizen-UI-Automation-Test-using-Appium.md

    ~$ nodejs .
 ```

-If Appium is running well, you can see the below command.
+If Appium is running well, you can see the result like below.
 ![appium](https://user-images.githubusercontent.com/16184582/55209344-6697c200-5225-11e9-92d6-69c422be74bf.png)

 ## Adding Tizen.Appium to Tizen .NET Applications